 Lane filtering around trucks can be dangerous simply because riders can be invisible to the truck driver, even if you are right in front!

-The Goldwing World Facebook page published the above photograph claiming all the bikes in the photo are in the truck’s blind spots.
+The Goldwing World Facebook page also published the above photograph claiming all the bikes in the photo are in the truck’s blind spots.

 (For right-hand-drive nations the image has been reversed below.)